(CNN) — If you're planning to travel to Ireland, here's what you'll need to know and expect if you want to visit during the Covid-19 pandemic.

 A proof of recovery certificate, in English or Irish, is also acceptable.
 It must be within 180 days of the patient's first positive test.

 These rules also apply to children over the age of 12, who must show proof of vaccination, recovery or a negative PCR test.
 Children do not have to quarantine on arrival, if accompanying vaccinated or recovered adults.

-If arriving from a non-EU country (including the UK) but do not have proof of vaccination, testing or recovery, you must quarantine for 14 days -- though can leave after five with a negative PCR test.
+If you're arriving from a non-EU country (including the UK) but you do not have proof of vaccination, testing or recovery, you must quarantine at home for 14 days -- although can leave after five with a negative PCR test.

 What's the Covid situation?

 Although the situation in Ireland has vastly improved since the start of 2021, when a massive wave led to another stringent lockdown, cases recently crept up again.
 As of October 13, there have been 405,970 cases and 5,280 deaths.
 More than 75% of the population has been fully vaccinated, according to the Johns Hopkins Coronavirus Resource Center.

 Ireland spent much of the pandemic in deep hibernation, its pubs and restaurants shut, and tourist hotspots empty.
 Now though, reopening is finally underway.
 Pubs were closed completely from December 2020 until June 2021, but but now offer outdoor and indoor dining -- although for indoors, you must present proof that you have been fully vaccinated or recovered from Covid-19 in the last six months (along with ID).
 Outdoor events capped at 200 can now take place.